SolCharms/Betelgeuse/README.md

 ![Screenshot from 2023-01-16 20-14-00](https://user-images.githubusercontent.com/97003046/212788590-16b3a51d-f317-48f8-916f-dc9c0206da89.png)

-I'll go ahead and repeat the process to make another listing.
+I'll go ahead and repeat the process to make more listings.

 ## Supplementing a Futures Contract Purchase Listing